bigwisu/nginx/README.md

 bigwisu-docker-nginx
 ==================

 Many images are deprecating and moving to official images which are based on Alpine Linux.
-So let's fork and maintain this Ubuntu based Nginx Docker Image.
+Size wise this image is around 73MB compared to the 19MB official, not that much difference...
+So this Ubuntu based Nginx Docker Image might be handy.

 Usage
 -----